ramsey/uuid/docs/database.rst

 space, but every secondary key that uses that primary key will also be must larger.

-For this reason, if you choose to using UUIDs as primary keys, it might be worth the drawbacks to use UUID bytes (i.e., ``char(16)``) instead of the string representation (see :ref:`database.bytes`).
+For this reason, if you choose to use UUIDs as primary keys, it might be worth the drawbacks to use UUID bytes (i.e., ``char(16)``) instead of the string representation (see :ref:`database.bytes`).